SUBSTANTIAL GAINFUL ACTIVITY

 Social Security Disability Insurance (SSDI):

-SSDI benefits are for those who have worked and can no longer work at any job due to a medical condition.
-The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you have paid during your work history.
+SSDI benefits are for those who can no longer work at any job due to a medical condition.
+The amount of money you will receive from SSDI benefits is based on the taxes you paid while working.
 To qualify for SSDI benefits, you must have earned enough “work credits.”
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
 The amount of work credits you will need will depend on how old you are when you apply.
-If you haven’t earned enough work credits for your age at the time you apply, you will only qualify for Supplemental Security Income benefits.
+If you don’t have enough work credits at the time you apply, then you can only file for SSI benefits.

 Supplemental Security Income (SSI):

-SSI is a needs based benefit and it is for those people with little to no income, such as children and the elderly.
+SSI is a needs based benefit.
+It is for people with little to no income, such as children and the elderly.
 Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
 The SSA counts the income of those in your house, not just your income and assets.
-If you have a spouse who earns more than $4000 a month, for example, then that income will prevent you from getting SSI benefits.
-You cannot qualify for SSI benefits, no matter how severe your medical condition, if you do not meet the income and asset rules for SSI.
+If you have a spouse who earns more than $4000 a month, for example, then that income prevents you from getting SSI benefits.
+You cannot qualify for SSI benefits, no matter your medical condition, if you do not meet the income and asset rules for SSI.

-If you are not able to work due to a mental or physical condition, you need to replace your income.
+If you are not able to work due to a medical condition, then you need to replace your income.
 You also need health insurance.
 You can apply for SSD and SSI benefits on Social Security’s website.
-If you win your case, then you will receive monthly SSD benefits and Medicare.
+If you win your case, then you will receive monthly SSDI benefits and Medicare.
 Medicare benefits are federal health insurance benefits.
-You can read here to find out more about Medicare benefits.
+You can learn about Medicare benefits.
 Or, you may receive Supplemental Security Income (SSI).
 SSI comes with Medicaid.
 Medicaid benefits are state benefits.
-You can find out more about Medicaid benefits.
+You can find out information about Medicaid benefits.

 HIRE US TO WIN YOUR SSDI AND SSI BENEFITS